 How do I make a pineapple coconut smoothie?

 - Start by simply adding all of the ingredients to a blender.
 I use and enjoy my Blendtec Designer Series Blender, which blends smoothies wonderfully.
 It even has a smoothie setting pre-programmed, so it knows exactly how long it needs to blend.
-You can get my Blendtec Designer Series Blender and get 20% off by using discount code DELIGHTFULEMADE.

 - Once all of the ingredients are in the blender, blend on med-high speed for 45-60 seconds, or until all of the ingredients are well blended and have a smooth texture.